-You will help to create a secure and positive environment for young people.
+You will help to create a secure and positive environment for children and young people.

 |1/3||have mental health issues|

 |50%||of 15-17 year olds have numeracy and literacy levels of a 7-11 year old|

 There is no such thing as a typical day.
 Life can depend on where you work and the children and young people you are working with.

 You will usually follow a changing shift pattern of 39 hours a week.
 This can include some nights, weekends and public holidays (these days are added to your holiday allowance).

 Shifts follow regular hours although the start and finish time may vary.
 An example shift pattern is shown below.

 |Week||Sun||Mon||Tue||Wed||Thu||Fri||Sat||Total weekly hours|